 Why did Amazon block my account?

-The first thing you should ask yourself is: What type of transactions am I carrying out on Amazon and where is the Taxable Transaction taking place?
+The first thing you should ask yourself is: what type of transactions am I carrying out in Amazon and where is the taxable transaction taking place?

 There are two possible scenarios:

 For example, in the previous screenshot we see that the customer is storing goods in Germany, Spain, France, Italy, Poland, the Czech Republic and the United Kingdom.
-These are precisely the 7 countries that make up the Pan-European program today (Netherlands is also part of the program although it does not require a Dutch VAT number yet).
+These are precisely the 7 countries that made up the pan-European program previously (As of 2021, the UK will not be in the pan-European program due to Brexit).
+The Netherlands is also part of the program although it does not require a Dutch VAT number yet.

 As from when should I register for VAT?

-Here is a common mistake when making a VAT registration when you sell on Amazon: what is the effective date of registration in the country?
+Here is a common mistake when doing a VAT registration when you sell on Amazon: what is the effective date of registration in the country?

 We return to the two previous scenarios: